TehGM/Wolfringo/docs/guides/commands/help-command.md

 Start off by disabling the default help command if you have it enabled.
 Then create a new command handler, with your help command inside - this can be done in the same way as [creating any other command](xref:Guides.Commands.Handlers).
 Then creating the commands itself is just a few simple steps:
-1. Inject @TehGM.Wolfringo.Commands.CommandsService and @TehGM.Wolfringo.Commands.CommandsOptions, either via constructor or to the command method itself;
+1. Inject @TehGM.Wolfringo.Commands.ICommandsService and @TehGM.Wolfringo.Commands.CommandsOptions, either via constructor or to the command method itself;
 2. Create @TehGM.Wolfringo.Commands.Help.CommandsListBuilder in your command method.
-Provide @TehGM.Wolfringo.Commands.CommandsService via the constructor;
+Provide <xref:TehGM.Wolfringo.Commands.ICommandsService>.<xref:TehGM.Wolfringo.Commands.ICommandsService.Commands> via the constructor;
 3. Set @TehGM.Wolfringo.Commands.Help.CommandsListBuilder properties to your liking;
 4. Call @TehGM.Wolfringo.Commands.Help.CommandsListBuilder.GetCommandsList to get the string with your commands;
 5. Send the response!